 So first things first.
 What toys do you want to knit and sell?
 It might sound like an obvious thing to ask and you may well already know but getting a product wrong can stop a small business in it’s tracks.

 If you have an idea, look around on the internet and see what others are selling that is similar.
 If nobody else is doing it, then ask why not.
 It could be because there isn’t a market for it but more importantly it could be that you have stumbled on a good idea.
 The opposite is also true.
-If there are hundreds of people selling an item then it may be that there is too much competition for your knitted items and you will get lost among all the others.£4.49 Download
+If there are hundreds of people selling an item then it may be that there is too much competition for your knitted items and you will get lost among all the others.£3.99DOWNLOAD ONLY.
+Knitting pattern instructions to knit a Mole Pyjama Case.

 £4.99 LeafletBearWick mum bear is here.
 Knit the mum of our family of four with this knitting pattern.